vorpalnet/blade/SECURITY.md

    hardening (were they ever reachable unauthenticated in production?).
 2. **TODO** Corporate IdP details for JWT (issuer, JWKS, audience, roles claim, group→role map); wire the planned cloud OCCAS+BLADE test instance as the IdP.
-3. **Refinement** Distribute one `blade-security` JWT config to every admin WAR (JMX or shared store) so JWT can guard the whole tier, not just `security`.
-   §2a now has a second consumer of `JwtAuthConfig` living in its own app's settings, which makes the case for one distributed config stronger, not weaker — `webrtc.json` and `blade-phone.json` currently have to agree by hand on issuer and audience, and nothing checks that they do.
+3. **Closed on 8.3, still open on 8.1** Distribute one `blade-security` JWT config to every admin WAR so JWT can guard the whole tier, not just `security`.
+On OCCAS 8.3 there is nothing to distribute: the container's OIDC provider is realm-level and guards the whole tier from one place, which is why the target moved there.
+On 8.1 the item stands as written.
+The §2a first-party pair is unaffected either way — `webrtc.json` and `blade-phone.json` still have to agree by hand on issuer and audience, and nothing checks that they do.
 4. **TODO** Exact OCCAS 8.1 JDBC digest provider class + install steps, for the edge/digest SIP mode.
 5. **Design** Ship the digest `sip.xml` variant (and decide whether it lives in